 Building a Statically Generated Personal Website Using GatsbyJS

-Your website is a showcase of your skills and therefore, should also be a display of your skills in and of themselves.
-The quality of the website reflects your competence as a developer and is a testament to your work ethic.
+Your website is not just a showcase of your skills but also a demonstration of them.
+The quality of your website reflects your competence as a developer and stands as a testament to your work ethic.

-1. Performance - The website should load quickly on the first load as well as in between pages
+1. Performance - Your website should load quickly, both on initial visits and as users navigate between pages.

-2. Design - The design should be simple and intuitive, yet appealing
+2. Design - The design should be simple and intuitive yet visually appealing.

 Performance

-1. You make a few pages such as Home, About, and Contact, along with any React based components you may need to create
+1. Creating pages like Home, About, and Contact, along with any React components you might need.

-2. Then you run Gatsby's build process which takes advantage of some built-in code optimizations such as code splitting
+2. Running Gatsby's build process, which includes code optimizations such as code splitting.

 Design